 Looking for a way to add more SFF to your reading list?
-I’ve got ten great audiobooks that you can listen to on the go, whether that’s your daily commute or your summer roadtrip.
+I’ve got ten great science fiction and fantasy audiobooks that you can listen to on the go, whether that’s your daily commute or your summer roadtrip.

 Prudence by Gail Carriger, narrated by Moira Quirk